 I need 8 sensors can I use two of these units?

 Yes you can use two of these TPMS units together so this will give your 8 tyre readings.
 So you can have one for the tow vehicle and one for whatever you are towing.
+If there is range issues which you really need to test and see as most the time they are fine you can add a repeater.
 Or you can look at one of our larger units.

 Do they do temperature readings?